 The strenuous exercises you do at the gym or at home tears down the muscles, ligaments, and body tissues.
 If you work out more and every day, the damaged tissues do not get ample time to recover and grow stronger.

-One of the best strategies on how to get stronger with every exercise you do is planning to exercise heavily about 3 days every week (example; Monday, Wednesday, and Friday).
+One of the best strategies on how to get strong really fast with every exercise you do is planning to exercise heavily about 3 days every week (example; Monday, Wednesday, and Friday).
 It is also prudent to rotate the groups of muscles trained every time and giving them ample time to recuperate.